Palm Islands

-The Palm Islands consist of three artificial islands, Palm Jumeirah, Deira Island, and Palm Jebel Ali, on the coast of Dubai, United Arab Emirates.
+The Palm Islands consist of three artificial archipelagos: Palm Jumeirah, Dubai Islands (formerly known as Palm Deira or Deira Islands), and Palm Jebel Ali, off the coast of Dubai, United Arab Emirates.
 The Palm Islands were constructed around the same time as The World Islands.
-Nakheel Properties is the real estate developer of the Palm Islands.
+Nakheel Properties is the Palm Islands real estate developer.
 The creation of the islands began in 2001 and ended around 2006/2007.
 These islands have significantly impacted ocean sediment and wildlife in the surrounding area.

 Islands

+Current projects

 Palm Jumeirah (25°07′00″N 55°08′00″E) is the site of numerous private residences and hotels.
 From the air, the archipelago resembles a stylized palm tree within a circle.
-Construction began in 2001 and was financed mainly by Dubai's income from petroleum.
+Construction began in 2001 and was financed mainly by Dubai's petroleum income.
 By 2009, 28 hotels had opened on the site.
-The Atlantis is the largest hotel currently constructed on Palm Jumeirah.
+The opening ceremony of the Palm Jumeirah was held in 2010.
+The Atlantis and Atlantis The Royal Residences are the largest hotels currently constructed on Palm Jumeirah.
 The island has a population of over 18,000 people as of 2015.

-Palm Jebel Ali (25°00′N 54°59′E) is an artificial archipelago that features a palm tree that is 50% larger than the original Palm Jumeirah.
-The island has a larger crescent shape.
+Palm Jebel Ali (25°00′N 54°59′E) is an artificial archipelago that features a palm tree that is 50% larger than the Palm Jumeirah.
+Located near the southernmost Jebel Ali locality, The island has a larger crescent shape.
 Space has been created between the crescent and the tree to build boardwalks that encircle the "fronds" of the "palm" and spell out an Arabic poem written by Sheikh Mohammed bin Rashid Al Maktoum.
-Construction on the island began in 2001, but as of 2018, progression has been halted due to the financial crisis of 2007-2008.
+After a subsequent redesign that scrapped the poem boardwalks, construction on the island began in 2001 but was halted due to the 2008 financial crisis.
+After 11 years of being dormant, the project was restarted in 2024 and will be completed in 2028.

-The Deira Islands (25.3333°N 55.2681°E) are four undeveloped artificial islands off the coast of Deira, Dubai, United Arab Emirates.
-As of 2021, little development has taken place on the islands due to the financial crisis of 2007–2008.
-At first, the project—which was supposed to be a part of the Palm Islands—was known as Palm Deira.
+Dubai Islands (25.3333°N 55.2681°E) are four undeveloped artificial islands off the coast of Deira, the northernmost locality in Dubai.
+As of 2025, little development has occurred on the islands.
+At first, the project, which was supposed to be a part of the Palm Islands, was known as Palm Deira.
 It was intended to be the biggest palm of the three, roughly eight times as big as the Palm Jumeirah.
+After the recession, it was scaled down to Deira Islands which utilized only the islands that were already built.
+However, this too was halted until Nakheel rebranded and relaunched it as Dubai Islands in 2024.
+The project will resume construction but an opening date has not been specified.

+The World Islands are a nearby project of 300 small artificial islands constructed in the shape of a world map.